 multilevel network analyses (combining organizational and individual ties) evaluating the globally diverse institutional complex that ensures the stability, safety, and security of the Internet, identifying critical gaps between this dense institutional network and the broader global governance system.

 The submarine cables work has produced one student-authored publication in the Journal of Policy and International Affairs; I am co-authoring a second article on the regional economics and security of submarine cables, under review by Contemporary Security Policy.
 The shutdowns work has produced a co-authored, five-case article on autocracies and Internet shutdowns under review by the Journal of Peace Research; to further refine the model, the sequel (in progress) takes a mixed methods approach, using hierarchical clustering to identify trends and threshold cases in global shutdown data from 2016 to 2021.
-These research streams would not only enhance the DTPL’s portfolio with novel and impactful research, but also creates fruitful linkages with STEaPP’s infrastructure and development research clusters.
+These research streams would not only enhance the DTPL’s portfolio with novel and impactful research, but also create fruitful linkages with STEaPP’s infrastructure and development research clusters.
 Interdisciplinary research environments are my native habitat, and I am excited at the prospect of collaborating with colleagues in the DTPL, PETRAS, and across STEaPP on these kinds of projects.

 External Engagement and Impact My novel, empirically rich research findings would not be possible without continuous and trusted engagement with the epistemic communities managing the Internet’s infrastructure and security.
 In the last ten years I have interviewed over 100 actors across these communities, at over 40 network operations and cybersecurity conferences around the world.
 Since completing my PhD, my engagement is best categorized as impact-driven science and technology diplomacy.
 By demonstrating I speak technical, political, and business vernaculars, I have established a reputation as a trusted honest broker that brings a deep understanding of the complex, sociotechnical governance and management problems endemic in establishing collaborative engagement between these transnational institutions, policy makers, regulators, and law enforcement.
 I have developed rare (and hard won) access to diverse formal and informal institutions critical not only to combating cybercrime, but that also provide the access and empirical evidence necessary to developing deep understandings of the kinds of collaboration necessary for keeping pace with continuous innovation by cybercriminals.